 • Don’t drive until you are no longer taking prescription pain medicine and your doctor says it’s OK.
 When riding in a car, carefully place the seatbelt so that it doesn’t compress your breasts.

 • Know that breast swelling may last for 3 to 5 weeks.
 If advised by your doctor, use a cold pack wrapped in a thin towel to ease discomfort and control swelling.
 It’s vital not to leave the cold pack on for too long, or your skin can be damaged.
 Put the pack over your bandages for not more than 20 minutes at a time.
-Then, leave it off for at least 20 minutes.
+Then, leave it for at least twenty minutes.
 Repeat this as often as required during waking hours until swelling starts to get better.
 Don’t fall asleep with the cold pack on.
 If you’re not sure how to safely use the cold pack, ask your doctor.

 When to call your healthcare provider